lucianpls/QB3/QB3.md

 ### Rung 0 Encoding

 At rung zero, each value requires a single bit, the QB3 ranges can't be used.
 There is however the special case when all the values within a block are zero.
-This happens when the input block is constant, which is common enogh to it deserves a special, shorter encoding.
+This happens when the input block is constant, which is common enogh to deserve a shorter encoding.
 For this case, the rung encoding is directly followed by a single zero bit.
 Using this encoding, blocks in large areas of constant value will use only two bits, both zero, the first one signifying that the block rung is the same as the one for the previous block
 (zero), while the next zero means that all the values within the block are zero.
 Otherwise, for a normal zero rung block where some of